manasvipatil2002/Bank-Loan-Analysis/README.md

 ## Overview
-The Bank Loan Report Project combines SQL for data manipulation and Tableau for visualization to create a comprehensive report on bank loan data.
-This report aims to provide stakeholders with actionable insights into loan applications, approvals, and related metrics.
+ This Power BI project provides an analytical overview of bank loan data, aiming to extract actionable insights about loan approvals, defaults, and customer demographics.
+The report supports decision-makers in identifying key trends and potential risk factors, enabling better lending strategies.This report aims to provide stakeholders with actionable insights into loan applications, approvals, and related metrics.

 ## Data Source